web-auth/doc/the-webauthn-server/the-symfony-way/firewall.md

                     result_path: /security/registration/result
 ```

-In case of succes, the user and the authenticator are correctly registered and automatically logged in.
+In case of success, the user and the authenticator are correctly registered and automatically logged in.

 ### Creation Profile